ProvableHQ/sdk/create-aleo-app/template-react-leo/README.md

 3. Follow instructions to install Leo here: https://github.com/AleoHQ/leo

-4. Edit `helloworld/src/main.leo` and run `leo run` to compile and update the Aleo instructions under `build`.
+4. You can edit `helloworld/src/main.leo` and run `leo run` to compile and update the Aleo instructions under `build` which are loaded by the web app.

 ## Deploy program from web app